 Each year, employee turnover can cost businesses tens of thousands, sometimes even millions, of dollars.
 In fact, high employee turnover rates can have a significant negative impact on your business.
-This can include increased costs for recruiting, hiring, and training new employees, loss of institutional knowledge, decreased productivity, lower morale, and damage to your company’s reputation.
+This can include increased costs for recruiting, hiring, and training, and onboarding new employees, loss of institutional knowledge, decreased productivity, lower morale, and damage to your company’s reputation.

 High employee turnover rates may also indicate underlying issues in your company, such as poor management practices, low employee engagement or job satisfaction, insufficient or inadequate compensation and benefits, or toxic company culture.

 Employee turnover can be categorized into two main types: voluntary and involuntary.
 Understanding the difference between these two types is crucial in identifying the factors that contribute to turnover and developing effective strategies to retain employees, minimize turnover, and create a positive work environment.